-Calculate your monthly loan payments, total interest, and complete payment schedule for any type of loan.
-Perfect for personal loans, auto loans, student loans, and business financing.
-Compare different loan amounts, interest rates, and terms to find an affordable payment plan.
-The visual donut chart and payment distribution bars help you understand exactly where your money goes.
-View a detailed amortization schedule showing year-by-year or month-by-month breakdown of principal and interest payments.
+Calculate your monthly loan payment, total interest, and complete amortization schedule for a personal, auto, student, or business loan — compare different amounts, rates, and terms to find an affordable plan, with a visual donut chart and payment distribution bars showing exactly where your money goes, plus a detailed year-by-year or month-by-month breakdown of principal and interest, all calculated instantly in your browser with nothing ever sent to a server.

 Your monthly loan payment is calculated using the standard amortization formula: P × r × (1+r)^n / ((1+r)^n - 1), where P is your loan principal, r is your monthly interest rate (annual rate ÷ 12), and n is the total number of monthly payments.
 This works for personal, auto, student, and business loans.